alvaro-francisco-gil/orbit-generation/README.md

 |
 |-- .github: workflows for continuous integration in Git.
 |
-|-- LICENSE: Project license file.
+|-- data: The folder where datasets are stored, in GitHub only example data is included.
+|   |-- example_data
+|   |-- orbits_fix_1500 (needs to be downloaded)
 |
-|-- MANIFEST.in: Specifies which files to include in the package distribution.
+|-- docs: Documentation files for the project.
 |
-|-- README.md: Documentation for the project.
+|-- experiments: Results about the experiments performed.
 |
-|-- data: Contains datasets, precomputed scalers, and example data.
-|   |-- example_data
-|   |-- input_scaler.pkl
-|   |-- orbit_scaler.pkl
-|   `-- orbits_fix_1500
+|-- index_files: Auto-generated images to be used in the README.md.
 |
-|-- docs: Documentation files for the project.
-|
 |-- julia: Scripts written in Julia for specific computations.
 |   `-- convergence_algorithm.jl
+|
+|-- models: Some Machine Learning models used in the experiments.
+|   |-- family_classificators
+|   |-- orbit_generators
 |
 |-- nbs: Jupyter notebooks containing the source code for the library.
 |   |-- 00_constants.ipynb